pressmaster - Fotolia

 CloudLanes software provides two major functions.
 It serves as a high-speed cloud storage gateway that allows for securely moving large amounts of data to the cloud quickly.
 The second function automates the processing and transforming of data once it's in the public cloud, including the ability to make single file restores.

-Druva Cloud Platform– consisting of Druva inSync, Phoenix and CloudRanger – has focused on providing data protection and management for cloud environments.
-The CloudLanes acquisition extended Druva's capabilities to on-premise environments.
+Druva Cloud Platform – consisting of Druva inSync, Phoenix and CloudRanger – has focused on providing data protection and management for cloud environments.
+The CloudLanes acquisition Druva's capabilities to on-premise environments.

 "The gap we had was the ability to service workloads that need an on-premises restore option," Palmer said.
 "CloudLanes allows us to address the narrow but important cases where customers really need local resilience and local restore capabilities."